timbunce/posgtresql-plperl-nytprof/README.md

-# PostgreSQL::PLPerl::Trace
+# PostgreSQL::PLPerl::NYTProf

-Trace execution of PostgreSQL plperl statements.
+Profile execution of PostgreSQL plperl code with Devel::NYTProf

-This is the README for the http://github.com/timbunce/posgtresql-plperl-trace repository.
+This is the README for the http://github.com/timbunce/posgtresql-plperl-nytprof repository.

 This software is copyright (c) 2010 by Tim Bunce <Tim.Bunce@pobox.com>.